If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 This can be problematic from the aspect of inhaling the gas and the potential fire hazard this problem poses.

-Charcoal grills can be used to grill in the rain, providing they have a lid or cover with a chimney to allow heat and smoke to escape.
-This will prevent the fire from going out, but it will increase the temperature inside the grill, which may cause the food to burn.
+Charcoal grills can be used to grill in the rain, providing they have a lid or cover with a chimney to allow heat, carbon monoxide, and smoke to escape while avoiding wet charcoal.

 Is It Dangerous To Grill In The Rain?

-Another aspect to consider about grilling in the rain is the elements’ danger.
+Another aspect to consider when grilling in the rain day is the elements’ danger.
 Strong winds can kick up charcoal embers, igniting clothing or nearby flammable materials.

-Lightning is probably the biggest and most severe danger to grilling in the rain.
+Lightning is probably the biggest and most severe danger when you grill in the rain.
 If the rain is accompanied by lightning, it is best to postpone your grilling until the storm has passed.

 Some newer versions even come with an app to allow monitoring of the temperatures from your mobile phone.